irlnathan/s-assoc-docs/associations2.md

 ####How does this work?

 1. First I find _Nikola Tesla_ by passing in his _primary key_ (1) into the `.findOne()` method.
-2. Next, using dot notation (user.sailsTeams) I'll add a new sailsTeam by passing in an object `{name: 'Mid-West'}` as an argument to the `.add()` method.
+2. Next, using dot notation (user.sailsTeams) I'll add a new sailsTeam by passing in a "nested" object `{name: 'Mid-West'}` as an argument to the `.add()` method.
 Since I haven't provided a primary id (e.g. id: 10), Sails will automatically create the sailsTeam and associate Nikola Tesla with it.
 3. Finally, I'll save the User -- _Nikola Tesla_ using the `.save()` method.

 ###Removing an association between an existing sailsTeam and an existing User